aspose-total-cloud/Aspose.Total-Products/total/nodejs/conversion/mhtml-to-xltx/_index.md

----title: Convert MHTML to XLTX via Nodejs SDK in Clouddescription: Cloud APIs & SDKs to Convert MHTML to XLTX.
+---title: Convert Word to XLTX, MHTML to XLTX FREE Converter or Nodejs SDKdescription: Free Conversion of MHTML to XLTX by using Nodejs Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---